 - Courant Mag:2 Essentials / Classics: Courant’s same elevated formula but this time in a 2-in-1 charger for your phone and earbuds.
 If you’re the type that obsesses over mid-century modern stylings like hairpin legs and Eames chairs, here’s your (non-MagSafe) magnetic charger.
 It’s even sold at the Herman Miller store — need I say more?

-- Nomad Base One Max: Speaking of premium, the Nomad Base One Max offers full MagSafe charging support and a built-in Apple Watch charger in a sleek and minimalist metal slab.
-I love this thing as a bedside charger because it’s so hefty that your phone lifts right off without shifting the base even a millimeter.
-You could also use this thing as an improvised weapon against any would-be intruders since it’s two whole pounds of metal!
-Melee combat preparedness aside, though, you can get a more useful 3-in-1 charger for the $149.95 price.
+- Nomad Base One Max and Base One Max 3-in-1: Speaking of premium, the $150 Nomad Base One Max offers full MagSafe charging support and a built-in Apple Watch charger in a sleek and minimalist metal slab, while the newer 3-in-1 version also accommodates a set of wirelessly charging AirPods for just $20 more.
+I love these as bedside chargers because they’re so hefty that your phone lifts right off without shifting either base even a millimeter.
+You could also use one as an improvised weapon against any would-be intruders since they’re nearly two whole pounds of metal!
+Melee combat preparedness aside, though, if you’re going to spend the money on a fancy-looking Nomad, you should probably just get the 3-in-1.

 - Anker 637 Magnetic Charging Station (MagGo): Ponder the almighty charging orb and all you can potentially plug into it.
 The Anker 637 is like a weird amalgamation of a magnetic charging stand and a power strip — it has the magnetic Qi charger, two USB-C ports, four USB-A ports, and three AC ports.
 The Qi charger and USB ports can output up to about 65W combined; you can charge up to seven devices at the same time (not counting the AC ports) or plug in a lone USB-C cable and get up to 65W of power — enough to power even some smaller MacBook Pros.
 If you think you can find a good use for the Anker 637 in your space, just buy it.
 It’s super handy and there’s nothing else quite like it.
 Then email me and teach me the ways of your cable management skills because I always end up turning this thing into a spaghetti monster of cords.